Written By Divya

 Anthropic & Infosys Partnership

 At the India AI Impact Summit, Infosys and AI startup Anthropic announced a new collaboration that aims to do exactly that, build agentic AI solutions designed for enterprise use.
 The move also signals how Indian IT firms are increasingly working alongside global AI players to speed up innovation rather than building everything from scratch.
-Also Read: Inside India AI Impact Summit 2026: PM Modi to global CEOs - what happened on day 1
+Also Read: Claude can control your computer for browsing, editing, more: Here's how it works

 The collaboration will focus on developing AI-powered enterprise tools that can help organisations automate complex workflows and modernise older systems.
 Instead of limiting AI to chatbots or assistants, the companies are looking at agentic AI, systems that can independently handle multi-step tasks such as software testing, compliance checks, and process management.
-Also Read: PM Modi inaugurates India AI Impact Summit 2026 in New Delhi: ALL you need to know
+Also Read: After crashing IT stocks, Anthropic launches Claude plug-ins to automate HR and banking work

 The first rollout is expected to begin in the telecommunications sector.
 Infosys and Anthropic plan to set up a dedicated Centre of Excellence to design AI agents tailored to industry-specific needs.